AdaCore/gnatcoverage/doc/gnatcov/exemptions.rst

    No non-exempted DECISION violation.
    1 exempted region.

-It is possible to display the exempted violations to let the user check that they match the expected ones.
-This can be done by using the :cmd-option:`--all-messages` switch.
-That way, the report will show the previously mentionned information along with the observed violations under their corresponding exempted block, and the total number of exempted violations found across all exempted regions.
+The exempted violations are also displayed to let the user check that they match the expected ones.
+The report shows the previously mentioned information along with the observed violations under their corresponding exempted block, and the total number of exempted violations found across all exempted regions.

-The :cmd-option:`=report` excerpt below produced while :cmd-option:`--all-messages` is used illustrates this for the ``Eassert`` example::
+The :cmd-option:`=report` excerpt below illustrates this for the ``Eassert`` example::

    ...